GageGabaldon/CS386-Team-Project/Deliverables/D3_Inception.md

   is and share this to the world class for saving purposes.

   + **Activities** class will handle the UI and what is currently being displayed on the screen.
-We have included this to handle updating the screen when a new location is reached so we do not have to keep making new activities.
+We have included this to handle updating the screen when a game starts, is loaded, or a new location is reached so we do not have to keep making new activities.

   + **NPC** class will handle anything to do with NPCs that the player comes across in the story.
   This will store information to be able to handle health stats for combat purposes.